jessezimm/Environmental_Sustainability/README.md

 # Machine Learning Model

-Using Decision Tree Classifier Model supervised machine learning  we will predict if water safe to drink or not from feature varaibles including Ph value, conductivity, hardness, etc.
+Using Decision Tree Classifier Model supervised machine learning  we will predict if water is safe to drink or not from feature variables including pH value, conductivity, hardness, etc.